jchilds0/FIT3179---Data-Visualisation-2/paragraphs.md

 ## Palmer Weather Station

-Palmer Station is located at 64°46' S, 64°03' W, on a protected harbor on the southwestern coast of Anvers Island off the Antarctica Peninsula [1].
-The annual average temperature is a cold -3°C with the warmer summer months from December to February averaging 2°C and the colder winter months from July to August averaging -10°C. The Palmer Weather Station was constructed in 1968 and consists of two major buildings, three smaller buildings, two large fuel tanks, a helicopter pad and a dock [1].
+Palmer Station is located at 64°46' S, 64°03' W, on a protected harbor on the southwestern coast of Anvers Island off the Antarctica Peninsula.
+The annual average temperature is a cold -3°C with the warmer summer months from December to February averaging 2°C and the colder winter months from July to August averaging -10°C. The Palmer Weather Station was constructed in 1968 and consists of two major buildings, three smaller buildings, two large fuel tanks, a helicopter pad and a dock.
 The location of the station was choosen for its proximity to birds, seals and other components of the marine ecosystem, including Adelie Penguins.
-In 1990 it was designated by the National Science Foundation as a long term ecological research (LTER) site [1].
-From the about section of PAL LTER's website 'The PALmer (PAL) LTER seeks to build on three decades of long-term research along the western side of the Antarctic Peninsula (WAP) to gain new mechanistic and predictive understanding of ecosystem changes in response to disturbances spanning long-term, decadal, and higher-frequency “pulse” changes driven by a range of processes, including natural climate variability, long-term climate warming, resiliency/recovery in the face of press versus pulse forcing, transformed spatial landscapes, and food-web alterations.'
-[2].
+In 1990 it was designated by the National Science Foundation as a long term ecological research (LTER) site.
+From the about section of PAL LTER's website 'The PALmer (PAL) LTER seeks to build on three decades of long-term research along the western side of the Antarctic Peninsula (WAP) to gain new mechanistic and predictive understanding of ecosystem changes in response to disturbances spanning long-term, decadal, and higher-frequency “pulse” changes driven by a range of processes, including natural climate variability, long-term climate warming, resiliency/recovery in the face of press versus pulse forcing, transformed spatial landscapes, and food-web alterations.'.

 ## Sea Ice Extent

 The fundamental long-term objective of the seabird component of the Palmer LTER has been to identify and understand the processes that influence the average population growth rate of various penguin populations.
-Two proposed mechanisms are changes in the regional krill biomass, and the long term changes in sea ice extent as it affects the balance of species due to the affitinty to sea ice that different species have developed over time [4].
+Two proposed mechanisms are changes in the regional krill biomass, and the long term changes in sea ice extent as it affects the balance of species due to the affitinty to sea ice that different species have developed over time.
 Later we will investigate krill abundance.
+The different ice attributes, formation, age, land type, edge, and condition trend, are classified by the World Meteorological Organization (WMO).
+A full list is available here (https://artefacts.ceda.ac.uk/badc_datadocs/surface/code.html).
+In 2015, the ice age observed was mostly young and predominantly new ice corresponding to an id of 2 and 3.
+The land ice type was predominantly a large number of icebergs with growlers and bergy bits, corresponding to an id of 7, 8, 9.
+There was a range of different ice conditions observed, from easily penetrable ice with conditions improving to difficult to penetrate ice with conditions not changing.

 ### Ice Formation Id
 0	No sea ice in sight